Zarthus/iogo/README.md

 ## Usage

-In essence: You want to either instantiate a `reader`, a `writer` or a `io` based on your purpose.
+In essence: You'll want to create an `iogo.ReadWriter`, the easiest way is with `iogo.style.NewStdReadWriter`

-Refer to `main.go` for a detailed example.
+Refer to `main.go` for a detailed list of examples.

 ### Examples